yarian/layer-websdk/README.md

 message.send();
 ```

-Also note that the send method takes an optional parameter for push notifications; without that parameter there will be no new message notification for recipients:
+Also note that the send method takes an optional parameter for push notifications; without that parameter there will be no new message notification for mobile device users:

 ```javascript
 message.send({